 An MVHR system offers significant benefits in terms of increased comfort, lower energy costs and reduced carbon emissions.
 These ventilation systems are designed to ensure that your home enjoys continuous fresh, clean air whilst retaining most of the energy that has already been used in heating the building to a comfortable temperature.

 Our technical experts at Enhabit can provide MVHR design, supply, installation and commissioning for your project.
 We can manage all parts of the process to ensure your MVHR system is truly efficient, quiet and effective.

 Our MVHR system design takes into account pressure drops, acoustics and incorporation with structural elements to ensure the system operates as efficiently and quietly as possible.
 Commissioning would be provided by Enhabit through our BPEC-qualified technicians.

-Enhabit is a team of Passive House and low energy consultants, project managers and installers, based in Hammersmith, London.
+Enhabit is a team of Passivhaus and low energy consultants, project managers and installers, based in central London.
 As necessary, we can also offer more general advice on building fabric efficiency, Passivhaus, low energy design refurbishment and heating/hot water mechanical services design.